 Note these additional behaviours:

-- When creating links to a span of text that is selected in the text pane or a text window, if the mouse is clicked inside a text selection then the entire selection becomes the target of the link.
+- When creating links to a span of text that is selected in the text pane, if the mouse is clicked inside a text selection then the entire selection becomes the target of the link.
 If the mouse is clicked outside a text selection, the target of the link is the character nearest the click.

 - When following a text link with a destination span, then entire span is highlighted, not merely the word closest to the click.